tasdikrahman/vocabulary/README.rst

     ## Extracting "Meaning"
     >>> vb.meaning("hillbilly")
-    [{'text': 'Someone who is from the hills; especially from a rural area, with a connotation of a lack of refinement or sophistication.', 'seq': 0}, {'text': 'someone who is from the hills', 'seq': 1}, {'text': 'A white person from the rural southern part of the United States.', 'seq': 2}]
+    '[{"text": "Someone who is from the hills; especially from a rural area, with a connotation of a lack of refinement or sophistication.", "seq": 0}, {"text": "someone who is from the hills", "seq": 1}, {"text": "A white person from the rural southern part of the United States.", "seq": 2}]'
     >>>

     ## "Synonym"
     >>> vb.synonym("hurricane")